cboydstun/quiz-api/API_Documentation.md

 }
 ```

+### Submit an answer

--Submits a user's answer to a specific question.
+Submits a user's answer to a specific question.

 ```graphql
 mutation SubmitAnswer($questionId: ID!, $selectedAnswer: String!) {